CWRU-VTOL/MotorDatabase/workflow/README.md

 ├── workflow.py
 ```

+*Note: considering switching to structure with utils for utilities useful across the process, preprocess for handling inputs and non-standardized data, and process for processing mostly standardized data.*
 ## Setup
 Follow the **README.md** in the setup folder for help setting up the Python dependencies, including links to guides and troubleshooting steps.